 Biomarker testing of the stress hormone cortisol gives an insight into adrenal fatigue, high stress-levels as well as irregularities of the Hypothalamic Pituitary Adrenal (HPA) axis.
 Using scientifically validated methods quantifying hormone imbalances, Persometrics calculates early predictors of stress-related illnesses such as burnout.
 We therefore recommend testing for cortisol imbalances for anyone who undergoes high levels of stress in their personal or professional life, or anyone concerned with high stress levels.
 Be sure to take the stress and burnout questionnaires on this website to check if you are at risk.
 See all our Stress Profiling test-kits

 Monitoring of hormone levels can also be of great interest to athletes or anyone doing exercise, due to the strong link between sports and the pituitary.
 For instance, there is a strong link between muscle and bone mass and testosterone (positive impact) and cortisol (detrimental impact), which makes it of importance for anyone performing high-resistance exercise to monitor both these hormones.
 The cortisol:testosterone ratio can be tracked in order to pin-point the best time slots for exercises, or to monitor and optimise your work-out intensity.
-See our Hormone test-kits for sports .
+See our Hormone test-kits for sports.

 Finally, specific biomarker tests can be useful depending on specific needs.
 Perhaps you came to this website after reading about symptoms elsewhere.
-We have also listed certain symptoms associated with high or low hormone levels in the Specific Biomarker Tests
+We have also listed certain symptoms associated with high or low hormone levels in the Specific Biomarker Tests.

 With your results, you will receive your raw scores and an overview of the scores in relation to your population norms.
-In the test-kits from the Sports and Stress Profiling ranges, scores will be transformed into indexes where applicable, and you will receive a report will explains what your results mean in relation to health.
+In the test-kits from the Sports and Stress Profiling ranges, scores will be transformed into indexes where applicable, and you will receive a report explaining what your results mean in relation to health.
 These reports will also contain a more in-depth analysis with scientific references, in case you wish to learn more about how any indexes were calculated and where our information is taken from.
 Finally, reports from the Stress Profiling and Sports ranges include a personalised section with information on what is likely to be helpful for people with your adrenal profile.
-This information, which is not a replacement for medical assessment, is based on the latest science as is meant as a tool for personal entertainment, education and empowerment.
+This information, which is not a replacement for medical assessment, is based on the latest science as is meant as a tool for personal entertainment, education, and empowerment..

-The Persometrics Stress Hormone Profile is recommended for anyone who is concerned about their stress-levels, or anyone who feel they are undergoing high amounts of pressure at home or at work.
+The Persometrics Stress Hormone Profile is recommended for anyone who is concerned about their stress-levels, or anyone who feels they are undergoing high amounts of pressure at home or at work.
 The stress hormone that is used for the indexes, cortisol, is linked to a range of other wellness complaints.
 For this reason, if you are feeling lethargic, have high cholesterol levels, or having problems losing weight (especially if you have fat around the abdomen), it is recommended to check for abnormal levels of cortisol, since these may be tied to your symptoms.
 High levels of cortisol can also have a negative impact on sex drive and reproductive systems, so this test can also be relevant for anyone who is having difficulties with reduced interest in sex, with impotence or problems conceiving a child.

 Chronic stress is linked to a range of symptoms, but the impact can occur slowly without the individual realising before it’s too late.
 HPA-axis dysfunction is common after prolonged chronic stress, and research now shows that burnout is preceded by certain detectable patterns of cortisol secretion.
 Based on this research, Persometrics provides early indicators of stress-related illnesses such as burnout by the use of saliva testing in the comfort of your own home.